Newark castle

 Our members come from all walks of life and are of all ages.
 They take an interest in their local environment and heritage and want to make sure that these are kept in good shape for future generations to enjoy.

-A further benefit of membership is our award-winning newsletter, which is published three times a year and contains an interesting mix of news, information and comment.
+A further benefit of membership is our bi-annual magazine, which contains an interesting mix of news, information and comment.
+We always welcome articles from members or the general public.

 We warmly welcome new members and encourage everyone’s involvement in our various activities.